 Step One: Reflect

-Take a minute to write down the details to make sure you are able to give the reporting hotline as much information as possible.
-As a reminder, you do not need proof of sexual abuse to make a “good faith” report.
+Take a minute to write down the details to make sure you are able to give law enforcement or the reporting hotline as much information as possible.
+As a reminder, you do not need proof of elderly or disabled abuse to make a “good faith” report.

-When you call to report, consider these pieces of information:
+When you call to report, law enforcement or Adult Protective Services (APS) will usually require these five pieces of information:

 It would be helpful to disclose specific details of the abuse if you have them, or why you suspect abuse.
 It is important to disclose any information on the dates of abuse.
 Disclose if you believe anyone else may have information of the abuse.